Liubsyy/HotSecondsIDEA/install/document.md

 #### Hot-deployment file range
 support hot-deployment of all right-clicked files to the server, including java, .class files in jar, xml, html and other files, but path mapping needs to be configured for other files except java.
 #### Java hot reloading range
 It supports code modification, add fields, add methods, and add classes.
-It also supports framework context updates such as Spring,SpringMVC and MyBatis.
+It also supports framework context updates such as Spring, SpringMVC , MyBatis, SpringBoot etc.
 <br><br>

 ## HotSecondsServer Installation